HarperDB/template-redirector/README.md

 ### Versioning

 The redirector supports versioning of the rules.
 Each rule can take an integer version number with a default of `0`.
-The intention is to enbale cut-over and roll-back for a large number of redirects at the same time.
+The intention is to enable cut-over and roll-back for a large number of redirects at the same time.
 The `version` table (schema below) holds the active version.
 Updating this table will update the version number that is added to the lookup.
 This can be overridded by the `v` query parameter.

 ### Checking Logic

 When checking for a redirect the system will perform checks in this order
 - First filter by version
-- Then filter by hostname od hostOnly (ho) is true
+- Then filter by hostname if hostOnly (ho) is true
 - Then filter by time constraints
 - It will then return the most 'exact' match with exact defined as:
   - Match host first, then path (with or without the flexible end slash handling)